GCPlot/gcplot-knowledge-base/log-files-processing/configuring-analyze.md

 * `Region` - the Amazon region where your bucket is located.
 * `Path Prefix` - the path to the root folder where log files will reside.

 And that's it!
 If properly configured, [gcpc](/log-files-processing/connector-installation-and-configuration.md) will upload all your GC log files into this S3 storage, and GCPlot Platform will then be taking them from here as well.

 > ### Important!
 >
-> If you wish to use your own S3 storage, the next operations **must be available** to GCPlot and [gcpc](/log-files-processing/connector-installation-and-configuration.md): PUT and DELETE.
+> If you wish to use your own S3 storage, the next operations **must be available** to GCPlot and [gcpc](/log-files-processing/connector-installation-and-configuration.md): **PUT** and **DELETE**.
 >
-> If you matter about security, the best option is to create a new dedicated user in S3 and jail it into some folder \(Path Prefix\) with only PUT and DELETE access rights.
+> If you worry about security, the best option is to create a new dedicated user in AWS and jail it into some S3 folder with only PUT and DELETE access rights.
 Like this:
 >
 > ```
 > {